mattmc3/zsh_unplugged/README.md

 once-and-for-all, we can do away with the idea that we even need to use bloated Zsh plugin manager projects and just simply do it ourselves.

-You can simply grab a ~20 line function and you have everything you need to manage your own plugins from here on out.
+You can grab a ~20 line function and you have everything you need to manage your own plugins from here on out.
 By way of contrast, I ran a rough line count of zinit's codebase which comes out to nearly a whopping ~10,000 lines.

 ```zsh